breandan/crypto-koans/README.md

 ### How safe are substitution ciphers?

 #### How do we communicate using ciphers?
 * We need to agree on a common method (*protocol*).
 * We need to agree on a common secret (*key*).
 * How do we agree on a common secret?
 Back to square one.

+#### What is a key?

+* A key is a way to keep others from reading your secret.
+* A key is something you know, have or are.
+  * Something you know: a password
+  * Something you have: a physical key
+  * Something you are: a fingerprint
+* A key, like a message, can be encoded as a number.

 #### What are the risks of using this kind of cipher?
 * What happens if someone guesses our protocol?
 They still need to guess the key.
 * What happens if someone deciphers a single message?
 They learn they key.
 * What happens if someone learns our key?
 They can break every message.

 ---
 ### [Exercise #3](/src/main/kotlin/exercises/3_CipherBreaker.kt): Let’s break a cipher!